nmichel1/DS105/README.md

 :-------------------------: | :-------------------------:
 ![Figure 1 \label{fig1}](./figs/datasite1.png) | ![Figure 2 \label{fig2}](./figs/datasite2.png)

-Politico shown in the left hand figure is the site where the voting data was scraped from.
-Statistical Atlas was used to collect all the demographic data for each state as well as general information about each state like their population.
+Politico, shown in the left hand figure, is the site where the voting data was scraped from.
+Statistical Atlas was used to collect all the demographic data for each state as well as general information about each state, such as their population.
 To collect the data, the general process was to import BeautifulSoup, a Python Web Scraping library, and then request the HTML content from the necessary site.
 From here, we found the relevant information on a given site and then produced the data as csv files.
 The example of how to do this with the Politico site can be seen below, while the Statistical Atlas case is given in the Python notebook.

 ```Python3
 import requests